 Musical impresario, artistic director and choral conductor

-Tom was awarded 1st prize in the Birmingham Conservatoire Sir Michael Beech Conducting Award and 1st prize in the Three Choirs Festival Conducting Award.
-He was nominated for the Arts Foundation Fellowship and has recently been appointed to direct the Choir of St John’s College Oxford from October 2017.
+Amongst his many accolades, Tom was awarded 1st prize in the Birmingham Conservatoire Sir Michael Beech Conducting Award, 1st prize in the Three Choirs Festival Conducting Award, and has been nominated for the Arts Foundation Fellowship.

 “Under Tom’s direction, the choir performs with artistic perfection combined with a rarely heard homogeneity – choral sound at its best!”President of Bavarian Music Council

 “Hammond-Davies brought out dynamic contrasts with great care, culminating in the most exquisite and magnificent choral attack”The Oxford Times